Analysis

 • {svyvgam} - Inference based on the survey package for the wide range of parametric models in the ‘VGAM’ package

-• {jtools} - Support for the survey package’s svyglm objects as well as weighted regressions
+• {jtools} - Convenience functions for the survey package’s svyglm objects as well as weighted regressions

 • {dropout} (JOSS) - Classifies missing values based on the occurrence of single missing values, section dropouts and complete dropouts which allows it to produce summary statistics of different response patterns and relate them to the overall occurrence of missing values.